threefoldtech/grid_deployment/docker-compose/readme.md

 -- Hardware
 - min of 8 modern CPU cores
 - min of 32GB RAM
-- min of 1TB SSD storage (high preference for NVMe based storage)
+- min of 1TB SSD storage (high preference for NVMe based storage) preferably more

+Dev, QA and Testnet can do with a Sata SSD setup.
+Mainnet requires NVMe based SSDs due to the data size.

+Note: If a deployment does not have enough disk iops available one can see the processor container restarting regulary alongside grid_proxy errors regarding processor database timeouts.

 #### Setting the DNS Records